Skye-XD/desktop-icons-ng/README.md

 See ISSUES.md for more information with app-armor.

-System wide install for all users recommended as Ubuntu has apparmor enabled by default.
-The system install will install a apparmor policy for gtk4-ding.
+System wide install for all users recommended as detailed in Manual install above, as Ubuntu has apparmor and userns restrictions enabled by default.
+The system install will install a apparmor policy for gtk4-ding allowing userns.
 This allows full functionality.
-See manual build and install with meson below.
+See manual build and install with meson below or manual install with `scripts/system-install.sh`.
 Apparmor issue is detailed in ISSUES.md.

 LOCAL INSTALL